gunthercox/ChatterBot/docs/storage/index.rst

 ================

-Storage adapters provide an interface that allows ChatterBot to connect to different storage backends.
+Storage adapters provide an interface that allows ChatterBot to connect to different storage technologies.

 .. toctree::
    :maxdepth: 1